mdinu-hash/analytics_agent/solution_documentation/action_plan_business_glossaries_27_11_2025.md

     Returns dict with:
         - key_terms: list of dicts - key_terms that exist in database (exists_in_database=True)
-        - synonym: dict or None - {
+        - synonym: dict or None
+          If 1 synonym found: {
             'searched_for': str - word/phrase from user question,
             'maps_to': dict - the key term dict it maps to, 'definition': str - definition of searched_for from key_terms (empty string if not found) }
+          If multiple synonyms found: {
+            'matches': list of dicts - each dict has 'searched_for', 'maps_to', 'definition' }
         - related_terms: dict or None - {
             'searched_for': str - word/phrase from user question,